tensorforce/tensorforce/FAQ.md

 example in the readme.

-### 2. Why is my algorithm not converging?
+### 2. Why is my algorithm not learning?

 Generally, this is either because there is a bug in our implementation or a problem in your configuration or application.
 The reality of reinforcement learning is that getting things to work is *very* difficult and we will not be able to tell you why your specific thing is not working.
 Newcomers with some experience in deep learning, where successfully training small networks is easy, often carry over this expectation to reinforcement learning.
+Issues that simply ask for configuration help without doing some research (small ablation analysis, using some known hyper-parameters from papers, or reasonable argument why something should work) will be closed with reference to this document.

 Please appreciate that for almost every problem, none of the default configurations will work, usually because batch sizes and learning rates are wrong, or you need vastly more data.
 Substantial practical experience is required to get an intuition for what is possible with which amount of data for a given problem.
 Reproducing papers is extremely difficult.
+From a user perspective, the expectation should be that to get an algorithm to work on *any* problem, hyper-parameter tuning is required.

 That being said, there are small implementation issues in some of the Q-models due to the move to full TensorFlow code, and the current recommendation is to use PPO unless there is a good reason